 Prior to the doctorate, I worked at a London-based consultancy and specialized in advising clients on their obligations to prevent, detect, and report suspicious trading activity.
 I have also worked on monitorships of global banks conducted on behalf of the U.S. Department of Justice (Deferred Prosecution Agreement) and U.K. Financial Conduct Authority (S. 166 Skilled Person Reviews).

 I completed my M.Phil in International Relations at the University of Oxford (St. John's College) and my B.A. in Political Science at the University of Wisconsin-Madison.
 While an undergraduate, I interned in the United Kingdom's House of Lords and the Parliament of New South Wales in Sydney, Australia.
-I am originally from Southern California, but have long since lost the tan.
+Though originally from Southern California, I have long-since lost the tan.